gersteinlab/BioCoder/README.md

 # BioCoder

-BioCoder is a challenging bioinformatics code generation benchmark for examining the capabilities of state-of-the-art large language models (LLMs)
+BioCoder is a challenging bioinformatics code generation benchmark for examining the capabilities of state-of-the-art large language models (LLMs).

 https://biocoder-benchmark.github.io